aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 ### `Help`

 The function takes a Boolean right argument:

-* A 0 just views "MarkAPL_CheatSheet.html" with your default browser.
+* 0 displays "MarkAPL_CheatSheet.html" with your default browser
-* A 1 forces `Help` to recompile the file "MarkAPL_CheatSheet.md" into "MarkAPL_CheatSheet.html" and then puts it on display with your default browser.
+* 1 forces `Help` to recompile the file "MarkAPL_CheatSheet.md" into "MarkAPL_CheatSheet.html" and displays it with your default browser

 You might specify an optional left argument: a parameter space, typically created by calling the `CreateHelpParms` method.
 This allows creating a document with non-default parameters.
 Of course this has only an effect when the right argument is a 1.